vmelamed/vm/Aspects/Diagnostics/ObjectDumper.md

 ```
 The programmer has control over the dump through attributes associated with the classes, properties and fields of the dumped objects.
 The attributes can be applied:
 * Directly on the class and its properties and fields.
 * Indirectly in a so called buddy class - class referred to in a `MetadataTypeAttribute` applied to your class.
+This is my favorite method.
+I even have a Visual Studio extension that would generate a metadata class (some call it "buddy class") out of any class.
 * By using the parameters of the `Dump` method associate a type of objects with after-the-fact written buddy-class.
 * By using the method of the static class `ClassMetadataResolver.SetClassDumpData`.
 The signature of the method is self-explanatory:
 ```csharp